 2. Don’t Forget to Play and Have Fun

 Ask them to talk with each other and have the mom say something nice to the dad and then vice versa.
-This usually causes many of those natural in-between expressions that make for great photos showcasing exactly who your clients are during this moment in their lives.
+This usually causes many of those natural in-between expressions that make for great photos.
+The photos are showcasing exactly who your clients are during this moment in their lives.

 1. Keep Arms and Face Away From the Body

-Maternity sessions usually take between the 7th and 9th month of pregnancy, where the mom’s belly is usually much rounder in shape.
+Maternity sessions happen between the 7th and 9th month of pregnancy when the mom’s belly is usually much rounder in shape.

-However, this also means that arms, legs, and face tend to swell as well, even just by walking a lot because of the excess water they are carrying around to help the baby grow and develop.
+But this also means that arms, legs, and face tend to swell as well.
+Even just by walking a lot because of the excess water they are carrying around to help the baby grow and develop.